psevestre/openid-fapi/FAPI_2_0_Baseline_Profile.md

 Resource servers with the FAPI endpoints

-1. MUST accept access tokens in the HTTP header as in Section 2.1 of OAuth 2.0 Bearer Token Usage [RFC6750];
+1. MUST accept access tokens in the HTTP header as in Section 2.1 of OAuth 2.0 Bearer Token Usage [RFC6750]
-1. MUST not accept access tokens in the query parameters stated in Section 2.3 of OAuth 2.0 Bearer Token Usage [RFC6750];
+1. MUST not accept access tokens in the query parameters stated in Section 2.3 of OAuth 2.0 Bearer Token Usage [RFC6750]
-1. MUST verify that the access token is neither expired nor revoked;
+1. MUST verify that the access token is neither expired nor revoked
-1. MUST verify that the scope associated with the access token authorizes the reading of the resource it is representing;
+1. MUST verify that the scope associated with the access token authorizes the reading of the resource it is representing
 1. MUST verify sender-constraining for access tokens
-1. MUST identify the associated entity to the access token;
+1. MUST identify the associated entity to the access token
 1. MUST only return the resource identified by the combination of the entity implicit in the access and the granted scope and otherwise return errors as in section 3.1 of [RFC6750]
 1. MUST set the response header `x-fapi-interaction-id` to the value received from the corresponding fapi client request header or to a [RFC4122] UUID value if the request header was not provided to track the interaction, e.g., `x-fapi-interaction-id: c770aef3-6784-41f7-8e0e-ff5f97bddb3a`
 1. MUST log the value of `x-fapi-interaction-id` in the log entry